Suddenly, the cold wastes of space seem a bit more human again.

-If you aren’t following Canadian astronaut Col. Chris Hadfield on Twitter, viagra approved Facebook, or through the Canadian Space Agency YouTube channel, go, now, and follow this man.
+If you aren’t following Canadian astronaut Col. Chris Hadfield on Twitter, Facebook, or through the Canadian Space Agency YouTube channel, go, now, and follow this man.
 Share his stuff.
 He’s doing more to inspire a generation of star-struck kids than anyone since Neil Armstrong or that Russian dog.

 When I shared the Facebook update above, my old college buddy Lloyd responded with this: